Where Are the Concorde Planes Now?

-The Concorde holds a very special place in aviation history as one of the most famous and recognizable aircraft.
+The Concorde holds an extraordinary place in aviation history as one of the most famous and recognizable aircraft.
 Even though they are no longer in the air, you can still enjoy them in different parts of the world.
-Let’s take a closer look at where the Concord planes are now.
+Let's take a closer look at where the Concord planes are now.

-It is one of only two supersonic aircraft to ever operate commercially.
-Built by a British-French consortium, the Concorde was a turbojet supersonic airliner, capable of flying at Mach 2.04 (1.354 mph or 2.180 km/h at cruise altitude).
-20 Concordes were built, including 6 prototypes and development aircraft.
+It is one of only two supersonic aircraft ever to operate commercially.
+Built by a British-French consortium, the Concorde was a turbojet supersonic airliner capable of flying at Mach 2.04 (1.354 mph or 2.180 km/h at cruise altitude).
+20 Concordes were built, including six prototypes and development aircraft.
 The 14 commercial models operated from 1976 to their retirement in 2003.
-British Airways and Air France were the only airlines to buy and operate the Concorde.
-All but two are preserved.
+British Airways and Air France were the only airlines to buy and use the Concorde.
+All but two still exist.

-Being a British-French aircraft, a large number of the remaining Concordes now reside in the United Kingdom.
-In fact, a total of 7 Concordes now call the United Kingdom their home.
-British Airways operated four of them while the remaining three were test and development aircraft.
+Being a British-French aircraft, many of the remaining Concordes now reside in the United Kingdom.
+A total of 7 Concordes now call the United Kingdom their home.
+British Airways operated four, while the remaining three were test and development aircraft.

 Test and Development Concordes in the United Kingdom

 A pre-production model of the Concorde (registration G-AXDN) is on display in Duxford at the Imperial War Museum.
-The pre-production models introduced new improvements and refinements before full scale production began.
-Among the improvements were a new wing plan, more fuel capacity and a different engine intake system.
+The pre-production models introduced new improvements and refinements before full-scale production began.
+The upgrades included a new wing plan, more fuel capacity, and a different engine intake system.

 Another pre-production model (registration G-BBDG) is in the Brooklands Museum in Weybridge, Surrey.
-This was the first aircraft in history to carry 100 people at supersonic speeds in 1974.
+G-BBDG was the first aircraft in history to carry 100 people at supersonic speeds in 1974.